Manini Banerjee

 A: Embedding the sensing silk foam into product applications for user interaction

-Multiple material morphologies or ‘skins’ were tested out for the drones.
-Begning with iterations on the left that implemented nature-based motifs that alluded to natural systems.
+Multiple material morphologies, or ‘skins’, were tested for the drones.
+Beginning with iterations on the left that implemented nature-based motifs that alluded to natural systems.

 Subsequent morphologies experimented with drone-as-organism that would fit into food webs and ecosystems.

-The Drone can be flown into hard to reach areas and collect this historical information within a material that can be colorometrically studied once retrieved.
+The Drone can be flown into hard-to-reach areas to collect historical information, which can then be studied colorimetrically once retrieved.

 A: Tuning the material’s morphology to sequester various sizes of particulate matter

-The material morphology can be adjusted through post processing and exposure to humidity and subsequent lyophilization.
+The material morphology can be adjusted through post-processing, exposure to humidity, and subsequent lyophilization.

 The material was cryo-cracked and studied through SEM (scanning electron microscopy)

-The testing setup features an air chamber with an insert for materials to test permiability and particulate sequestration capabilities.
+The testing setup features an air chamber with an insert for materials to test permeability and particulate sequestration capabilities.

 PM2.5 sensors on either end of the material function as particulate counters using an infrared system.
-Sensor information was collected by arduino and converted into CSV files for subsequent analysis.
-Fans guided the particles through the chamber while a manometer ensures a constant air flow.
+Sensor information was collected by Arduino and converted into CSV files for subsequent analysis.
+Fans guided the particles through the chamber while a manometer ensured a constant air flow.

-Materials of various morphologies and post processing techniques were tested using the above set up to reveal the best material design, postprocessing methodology and depth of laser cut design to be implemented onto the drone
+Materials of various morphologies and post-processing techniques were tested using the above setup to identify the optimal material design, post-processing methodology, and laser-cut depth to implement on the drone.

-In addition to numerical sensor data, cro-cracked cross-sections of the material was studied using sem methodology to identify and characterize the collection of particulate matter along it’s depth.
+In addition to numerical sensor data, cro-cracked cross-sections of the material were studied using SEM to identify and characterize the distribution of particulate matter along its depth.